boconnor2017/vmw-e2e/solutions/README.md

 In Progress

 ### vRealize Suite as Code
 The purpose of this solution is to provide the capability to deploy vRealize Suite (vRA, vRO, vROPS, vRLI, vRB) through a CICD pipeline.
 The JSON for each configuration should be stored in github (or equivalent) and should leverage vRealize Suite Lifecycle Manager API for complete end to end deployment.
 This solution is ideal for lab environments, non-production, and proof of concepts where the lifespan of the suite is shorter than a live environment.
+Blueprints as code should import automatically as long as the YAML files are checked into the repository.

 In Progress